joelouthan/theologic.us/content/posts/prayers/2020-06-16-daily_prayers.md

 **This might be a little thing but how can I stave off this competitive need?
 Lord, redeem this.**

+All these things i lift up to you with opened hands.
+I love you.

 ## Next steps